keirthana/anbox-cloud-docs/howto/anbox/control-ams-remotely.md

     amc remote set-default <your remote name>

-All invocations of the `amc` command will from now on use the new remote.
+After this step, all invocations of the `amc` command use the new remote.

 ## Related topics